PedrCorreia/PIC-BitalinoComfy/README.md

 - **`src/eda_signal_processing.py`**
   EDA (Electrodermal Activity) processing: ADC conversion, tonic/phasic decomposition, event detection, and arousal metrics.

-- **`plot.py`**
+- **`src/plot.py`**
-  Real-time and static plotting utilities using Matplotlib and PyQtGraph.
+  Real-time plotting utilities primarily using Pygame for efficient visualization, with fallback to PyQtGraph.

+- **`src/synthetic_data.py`**
+  Synthetic data generation for EDA, ECG, and RR signals for testing and demonstration purposes.

 - **`comfy/`**
-  Custom ComfyUI nodes for  processing tasks.
+  Custom ComfyUI nodes for signal processing tasks.
+The `synthetic_generator.py` module provides a ComfyUI node for generating synthetic physiological signals.

 - **`Archive/`**
   **Legacy nodes and scripts**.
 Older nodes have been moved here and may not work with the current codebase or ComfyUI.
 They are retained for reference only.